RESTful API with OpenAPI

 The object is a ready-to-use OpenAPI specification that can be used with any tool that supports OpenAPI 3+.

-You can create a static segment with a simple controller that exposes the spec as a JSON file.
+You can use the object directly or create a static segment with a simple controller that exposes the spec as a JSON endpoint.

 npx vovk new segment --static static